wirebits/BlueStorm/README.md

 A tool which perform deauthentication attack on unpaired bluetooth devices.

 # Key Features
-- Simple and Clean Menu
+- Simple and clean menu.
-- Show scanned bluetooth devices in a table
+- Show scanned bluetooth devices in a borderless table.
+- Simple and clean interface for deauthentication attack on target device.

 # OS Support
 - Kali Linux